 (f) Voluntary Credit Generation.
 Any manufacturer that is exempt may elect to generate ZEV or NZEV credits per the provisions of section 1963.2.
 If a manufacturer chooses to generate ZEV or NZEV credits, it must comply with the credit generation, banking, and trading provisions of section 1963.2, the reporting and recordkeeping requirements of section 1963.4, and the enforcement provisions of section 1963.5.

 (g) Vehicle Labeling.
-For all new 2025 model year or later vehicles produced and delivered for sale in California, the manufacturer must indicate the vehicle is or is not intended for sale as a new vehicle in California.
-If that information is included, the manufacturer shall not be subject to sections 1963.5(a)(2)(A-B).
-Conversely, should this information be excluded upon the sale of a new 2025 model year or later vehicle, the manufacturer shall be subject to sections 1963.5(a)(2)(A-B).
+For all new 2025 model year or later on-road vehicles produced and delivered for sale in California, the manufacturer may optionally indicate whether the vehicle is or is not intended for sale as a new vehicle in California as described in sections 1963(g)(1-2).
+If the information described in sections 1963(g)(1-2) is included, the manufacturer shall not be subject to sections 1963.5(a)(2)(A-B).Otherwise, the manufacturer shall be subject to sections 1963.5(a)(2)(A-B).

-(1) For all vehicles produced and delivered for sale in California, manufacturers must permanently affix, engrave, or stamp an identification label with the term “for sale in CA”.
+(1) For all vehicles produced and delivered for sale in California, manufacturers must permanently affix, engrave, or stamp an identification label with the term “CA”.
 The label must be affixed to either the engine, ZEV powertrain, next to the powertrain’s emergency disconnect or charge port, or the vehicle’s driver side door jamb.
-Alternatively, manufacturers may include the “for sale in CA” language on the label required under 17 CCR section 95663(d).
+Alternatively, manufacturers may include the “CA” language on the label required under 17 CCR section 95663(d).

 (2) For all vehicles produced and delivered for sale in California, manufacturers must disclose to the ultimate purchaser, secondary vehicle manufacturer, or dealer that the vehicle is intended for sale in California on the manufacturer’s Statement of Origin.